 If you would like more in depth information on the Police K9 team feel free to contact the Orland Police Department at 530-865-1616.
 Community outreach through education and preventions are two of the three founding pillars of the program.
 The Orland Police K9 team will continue to collect donations and conduct fundraisers as needed in the future.
 Visit on facebook and learn more https://www.facebook.com/#!/OrlandPdK9Unit

 Any questions, please e-mail email@example.com

 On August 24th “Vested Interest in K9’s” held a fund raiser in Modesto to raise money for K9’s in California.
 The event raised enough money to fund vests for Ceres Police Department as well as the vest for Orland Police Departments K9 Ruger.
 The nonprofit organization was organized in 2009 to assist law enforcement agencies with this potentially lifesaving body armor for their four legged K9 Officers.
 Through private and corporate sponsorships, “Vested Interest in K9’s, Inc.” has provided over 435 law enforcement dogs with protective vests.
 For more information about this program visit www.vik9.org or call 508-824-6978.

-1st Annual Co-Ed Softball Tournament to be held on April 12th and 13th at Lely Aquatic Park in Orland.
-Cost is $250 with three games guaranted.
-The deadline to enter is April 1, 2014, for more information contact Officer Carmon at 530-865-1616.
+3rd Annual Co-Ed Softball Tournament to be held on April 9th and 10th at Lely Aquatic Park in Orland.
+Cost is $250 with three games guaranteed.
+The deadline to enter is April 5, 2016, for more information contact Officer Carmon or Officer Simpson at 530-865-1616.
 All proceeds will benefit the Orland PD K9 Unit.
-Any questions, please email Officer Carmon at firstname.lastname@example.org or view our softball flyer .
+Any questions, please email Officer Carmon at firstname.lastname@example.org .